NoteSwiper/NoteSwiper/README.md

-Profile instruction has updated on **03/05/2024**;
+Profile instruction has updated on **02/18/2025**;

 ## anyways

-some of my repositories are didn't completed yeah.
+some of my repositories are **didn't completed**. yeah.

 ## Socials

 the social links has listed in the secured GitHub Pages below link:

 [noteswiper.github.io/socials.md](https://noteswiper.github.io/socials)

+UPDATE: old one are been moved to another ddns.

 Latest version of social lists has at **Not Secured Self-hosted** website here, access from below link: